shan1y/entertainment-web-app/README.md

 <!-- Screenshots -->
 ### :camera: Screenshots

 When you first arrive to the site, you are greated with a log-in page where you can navigate to a sign up page if you don't already have an account.
-The website will track your clinic and meetup registrations to your username.

 <img src="/src/assets/images/sign-up.png"  width="80%">

-The screenshot below shows the Clinics Page, where you can see the list of local coaches offering clinics, and you can register for the ones of your choosing.
+This is a screnshot of the home page, with a carousel for trending movies and series.
+Each movie or TV series can be bookmarked.

 <img src="/src/assets/images/homepage.png"  width="80%">

-Once registering for a clinic or public meetup, you can head to your "my schedule" page where you can see your registrations, and you can unregister for those events should you change your mind.
+This is a screenshot of the mobile view.
+The website is fully responsive.

 <img src="/src/assets/images/mobile.png"  width="30%">